jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   (c) is not a person in respect of whom a removal order is in force.
 (2) A decision to grant a visa under subsection (1) is in the Minister’s absolute discretion.

+### 61A Grant of visa to individual
+(1) The Minister may at any time, of the Minister’s own volition, grant a visa of any type to a person who— (a) is outside New Zealand; or
+  (b) is in New Zealand and holds a temporary entry class visa.
+(2) A visa may be granted under subsection (1) even if the grant is contrary to immigration instructions.
+(3) A decision to grant a visa under subsection (1) is in the Minister’s absolute discretion.

 ### 61A Grant of visas by special direction
 [Repealed]

+### 61B Grant of visas to class of persons by special direction
+(1) The Minister may, at any time of the Minister’s own volition, by special direction, grant visas of any type to a class or classes of persons who—
+  (a) are outside New Zealand; or
+  (b) are in New Zealand and hold temporary entry class visas.
+(2) A visa may be granted under subsection (1) even if the grant is contrary to immigration instructions.
+(3) However, the Minister may not make a special direction under subsection (1) unless satisfied that the special direction is reasonably necessary to respond to 1 or more of the following circumstances:
+  (a) any unusual circumstance:
+  (b) any circumstance that is unable to be dealt with under any other provision of the Act:
+  (c) any circumstance that is outside the Department’s control:
+  (d) any circumstance that poses a challenge to the immigration system.
+(4) A special direction under subsection (1) may, without limiting the generality of the manner in which persons may be classified, classify persons to whom a visa is granted by reference to all or any of the following:
+  (a) their nationality:
+  (b) the country or place from which they are travelling or have travelled (whether it is their original or an intermediate point of departure):
+  (c) whether or not they hold, or are required to hold, any particular type of travel or immigration documentation, by whomever issued:
+  (d) any type of visa that they hold or have applied for.
+(5) The Minister must certify a special direction made under subsection (1) as follows:
+  (a) the Minister considers that the exercise of the power to make the special direction in the particular situation is reasonably necessary to respond to 1 or more of the following circumstances:
+    (i) any unusual circumstance:
+    (ii) any circumstance that is unable to be dealt with under any other provision of the Act:
+    (iii) any circumstance that is outside the Department’s control:
+    (iv) any circumstance that poses a challenge to the immigration system; and (b) the Minister considers that the exercise of the power to make the special direction in the particular situation will— (i) benefit the class or classes of persons to whom it applies; or (ii) not disadvantage the class or classes of persons to whom it applies; and (c) the Minister has undertaken any consultation that they consider to be appropriate in the particular situation.
+(6) A special direction under subsection (1)—
+  (a) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and (b) commences in accordance with section 378(3), even if it is not yet published; and (c) must be published together with an explanation of the effect of the special direction; and (d) must specify—
+    (i) its duration, which can be no longer than 6 months; and (ii) any statutory power exercised; and
+    (iii) the class of persons to whom it applies.

 ### 62 Form of visa
 (1) A visa is granted by being entered and retained in the records (whether electronic or physical) of the Department in a manner determined by the chief executive.